 Risk summary Main response Global growth, centered on the infectious disease field By dividing the infectious disease field into "infectious diseases that require long-term treatment," "vaccines," and "acute diseases," we are working to transform each into a sustainable business that is part of the whole disease field through a different strategy for each sub-field.
 We are undertaking not only business activities, such as development, filing for and obtaining approval, marketing, and sales in Europe, the U.S., and Asia, but also health improvement activities, including expanding into low- and middle-income countries.
-Even so, if initially envisioned development plans and marketing strategies are delayed or fail or we are unable to create expected future therapeutic drugs or vaccines or generate related earnings, this could have a material impact on performance.
-Research and develop intervent deathering to such diseases as manana, due culous, an nontuberculous mycobacterial infection Expand sales of the multidrug-resistant Gram-negative bacterial infection treatmer cefiderocol Create product and convice that achieve total care for infectious diseases Pipeline expansion Researching and developing pharmaceuticals requires extensive time and massive investments, and because there is the possibility candidate phar- maceuticals will not have the expected efficacy or receive approval, it is necessary to obtain new modalities and employ outside networks to create an attractive pipeline.
+Even so, if initially envisioned development plans and marketing strategies are delayed or fail or we are unable to cre- ate expected future therapeutic drugs or vaccines or generate related earnings, this could have a material impact on performance.
+Promote the sale and proper use of acute respiratory infection therapeutic drugs Develop acute respiratory infection vaccines Research and develop long-acting HIV therapeutic/prophylactic drugs Research and develop new treatments for such diseases as malaria, tuberculous, and nontuberculous mycobacterial infection Expand sales of the multidrug-resistant Gram-negative bacterial infection treatment cefiderocol Create products and services that achieve total care for infectious diseases Develop and file for approval of core products overseas and further expand the over- seas manufacturing, distribution, and marketing system Negotiate with government and regulatory authorities of various countries regarding such issues as stockpiles and the expansion of subscription-type reimbursement model Improve healthcare access in low- and middle-income countries Pipeline expansion Researching and developing pharmaceuticals requires extensive time and massive investments, and because there is the possibility candidate pharmaceuticals will not have the expected efficacy or receive approval, it is necessary to obtain new modalities and employ outside networks to create an attractive pipeline.
 We must also foster businesses other than the pharmaceutical business and balance those businesses in order to transform our business model, which overemphasizes earnings from patents.
-Take on the challenge of new modalities and technologies Promote manufacturing through co-creation with outside parties Actively invest in growth drivers, such as in-licensing Develop human resources to ensure leading R&amp;D capabilities Maintain a high internally-discovered pipeline ratio Develop innovative treatment options not limited to therapeutic drugs Develop services necessary to create an environment in which all people can actively participate Human capital management To achieve growth through transformation, it is necessary for SHIONOGI to become a community of human resources with exceptional strengths, and therefore, we focus on human capital management.
-Obstacles, such as failures related to measures and capturing human resources, could under- mine this transformation and have a material impact on performance.
+Take on the challenge of new modalities and technologies Promote manufacturing through co-creation with outside parties Actively invest in growth drivers, such as in-licensing Develop human resources to ensure leading R&D capabilities Maintain a high internally-discovered pipeline ratio Develop services necessary to create an environment in which all people can actively participate Human capital management To achieve growth through transformation, it is necessary for SHIONOGI to become a community of human resources with exceptional strengths, and therefore, we focus on human capital management.
+Obstacles, such as failures related to measures and capturing human resources, could undermine this transformation and have a material impact on performance.
 Reinforce mid-career hiring Reform the HR system Implement workstyle reforms so that various types of people can actively participate Hold events that welcome and praise challenges Digital transformation We are implementing a digital transformation (DX) to accelerate deci- sion-making and create new value.
 If DX initiatives falter, this could have a material impact on not only performance but also increase in corporate value.
 Build global IT foundation Transform our business models and operations using AI Develop software as medical device (SaMD) and disease detection algorithms to diagnose and treat illnesses Create a data use platform to increase operational efficiency and create new value Implement training measures to produce digital core human resources